Master of Healthcare Design

-The Master of Healthcare Design (MHCD) suits those who want to pursue a career in healthcare design industry, which involves design of hospitals, clinics, and other environments of care.
+The Master of Healthcare Design (MHD) suits those who want to pursue a career in healthcare design industry, which involves design of hospitals, clinics, and other environments of care.
 Recently graduated students in architecture or interior design, as well as early- or mid-career architects, interior designers, and design practitioners can utilize this program to hone their design and research skills for a variety of healthcare facilities.

 Holding a professional degree in architecture or interior design from a NAAB or CIDA accredited program or an equivalent degree from a non-US institution.